systemicwins/infra/README.md

 **The Problem Solved**: Traditional business acquisitions often lose 20-30% of customers due to poor transition management.
 This infrastructure ensures **zero-downtime customer experience** with AI-powered support that knows every customer personally, including their complete purchase history and preferences.

-**Data Migration Note**: When acquiring an existing business, simply import customer and purchase data into SuiteCRM.
+**Data Migration Note**: When acquiring an existing business, simply import customer and purchase data into Firebase CRM.
 The AI agent will immediately have access to complete customer context for personalized support.

 ### Implementing Sales Pipeline Features *(Future Enhancement)*